bioscan-ml/dataset/README.rst

 The ``pretrain`` split, which contains 90% of the data, is available for self- and semi-supervised training.
 Note that these samples may include species in the unseen partition, since we don't know what species these specimens are.

-Additionally, there is an ``other_heldout`` split, which contains more unseen species with either too samples to use for testing, or a genus label which does not appear in the seen set.
+Additionally, there is an ``other_heldout`` split, which contains more unseen species with either too few samples to use for testing, or a genus label which does not appear in the seen set.
 This partition can be used for training a novelty detector, without exposing the detector to the species in the unseen species set.

 +-------------+---------------------+-----------------------------------+-------------+------------+-----------+